davidtomandl/BipartiteMatching-Dinic/README.md

 	<LI> Vertices are separated by space.
 </UL>

-Thare is also default testing in case one of the argument is test  or argument count is eqeul to 1.
+Thare is also default testing in case one of the arguments is <i> test </i> or argument count is eqeul to 1.
 The program ends.